ArturMroz/yy/readme.md

     // this works even though new_var hasn't been declared first new_var = 5

-    // variables can be baked into a function by adding them greet     := \name { "Hello, {name}!" }
+    // variables can be baked into a function greet     := \name { "Hello, {name}!" }
     greet_yan := greet + "Yan"
     greet_yan() // "Hello, Yan!"

     // you can specify which argument you want to bake in by adding a function to a hashmap add   := \a, b { a + b }
-    add11 := add + { "b": 11 } // baking 'b' into 'add'
+    add11 := add + %{ "b": 11 } // baking 'b' into 'add'
     // line above creates function equivalent to:
     // add11 := \a { a + 11 }
     add11(6) // 17